-- Class 4: Drugs in this category comprise primarily therapeutic medications routinely used in racehorses.
+- Class 4: Drugs in this category comprise primarily therapeutic medications routinely used in racchorses.
 These may influence performance, but generally have a more limited ability to do so.
 Groups of drugs assigned to this category include the following: - A. Non-opiate drugs that have a mild central antipyretic effect. - B. Drugs affecting the autonomic nervous system that do not have prominent CNS, cardiovascular, or respiratory effects: - 1.
 Drugs used solely as topical vasoconstrictors or decongestants. - 2.
 Drugs used as gastrointestinal antispasmodics. - 3.
 Drugs used to void the urinary bladder. - 4.
 Drugs with a major effect on CNS vasculature or smooth muscle of visceral organs. - C. Antihistamines that do not have a significant CNS depressant effect.
 This does not include the H2 blocking agents, which are in Class 5. - D. Mineralocorticoid drugs. - E. Skeletal muscle relaxants. - F. Anti-inflammatory drugs.
 These drugs may reduce pain as a consequence of their anti-inflammatory action. - 1.
 Non-steroidal anti-inflammatory drugs (NSAIDs).
 (Aspirin-like drugs). - 2.
 Corticosteroids (glucocorticoids). - 3.
-Miscellaneous anti-inflammatory agents. - G. Less potent diuretics. - H. Cardiac glycosides and antiarrhythmic agents. - 1.
-Cardiac glycosides. - 2.
-Antiarrhythmic agents (exclusive of lidocaine, bretylium, and propranolol). - 3.
-Miscellaneous cardiotonic drugs. - I. Topical Anesthetics agents not available in injectable formulations. - J. Antidiarrheal drugs. - K. Miscellaneous drugs: - 1.
+Miscellaneous anti-inflammatory agents. - G. Less potent diuretics. - H. Cardiac glycosides and antiarrhythmic agents. - Cardiac glycosides. - 2.
+Antiarrhythmic agents (exclusive of lidocaine, bretylium, and propranolol). - Miscellaneous cardiotonic drugs. - 1.
+Topical Anesthetics agents not available in injectable formulations. - Antidiarrheal drugs. - K. Miscellaneous drugs: - 1.
 Expectorants with little or no other pharmacologic action. - 2.
-Stomachics. - 3.
-Mucolytic agents. - Class 5: Drugs in this category are therapeutic medications for which concentration limits have been established by the racing jurisdictions as well as certain miscellaneous agents.
-Included specifically are agents that have very localized actions only, such as anti-ulcer drugs, and certain antiallergic drugs.
+Stomachics. - Mucolytic agents. - Class 5: Drugs in this category are therapeutic medications that have very localized actions only, such as anti-ulcer drugs, and certain antiallergic drugs.
 The anticoagulant drugs are also included.